Demographics of Finland: Religion

 Before Christianisation, Finnish paganism prevailed, venerating deities such as Ukko, the god of thunder and sky.
 Currently, most of the Finnish population consider themselves nominal Christians, though the proportion of non-religious individuals has increased since the 1980s.
-As of 2024, 62.2% of the population were affiliated with the Evangelical Lutheran Church, 1.0% with the Orthodox Church and 1.9% were members of another religious group.
-A total of 34.9% have no religious affiliation.
+As of 2025, 61.2% of the population were affiliated with the Evangelical Lutheran Church, 1.0% with the Orthodox Church, 0.5% Islam and 1.4% were members of another religious group.
+A total of 35.9% have no religious affiliation.
 The Evangelical Lutheran Church and the Orthodox Church are both entitled to collect church tax.
-There are around 140 registered religious communities, including Islam, Catholicism, and Jehovah's Witnesses.
+There are around 140 registered religious communities, including Catholicism, and Jehovah's Witnesses.

 In Finland, there are also revival movements, which began as spiritual reform movements and are now organized and active within the Evangelical Lutheran Church of Finland.
 The historic Finnish revivalist movements emerged in the late 1700s and 1800s and consisted of the Prayer Movement, the Awakened Movement, the Lutheran Evangelical Movement, and the Laestadian Movement.
 These movements laid out an important religious and social influence on Finnish society during this period.

 Religious freedom is highly valued in Finland and all residents have the right to choose and practice their faith.
 Religious education is mandatory in Finnish schools, customized to a student's registered denomination if there are a minimum of three pupils who profess that religion.